Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Meeting these demands requires more than good planning.
 It requires systems that can operate in real time, adapt continuously, and make decisions autonomously within defined constraints.

+This is where competitive advantage is being redefined.
+Nearly 80% of supply chain leaders now say execution—not planning or visibility—is the edge.
 Organizations that rely on planning alone will continue to struggle with variability and inefficiency.
 Those that invest in execution capabilities will operate with greater agility, resilience, and control.

 They will not just plan better—they will execute smarter.